pdiveris/OfficeParty/README.md

 ### Design and implementation

-I decided to create a "Model" `Affiliates` which exists in `app/Models`.
-That's a bit odd as usually in Models we have Eloquent classes that map one row to a structure, whereas my "Model" really is a wrapper for a Collection, along with some defaults, a constructor and a few methods.
-The reason it sits in there is that I originally envisaged creating actual Eloquent instances - you can see this in the repo's log.
-I later realised that it's an unnecessary overkill which offers no advantages.
+I've encapsulated a Collection in a class in Repositories.
 Using a Collection is handy as methods such as `sort` and `where` (query) are already implemented.
 Now, getting back to the controversial location of my "Model", I thought that hell, an Eloquent model is already, mixed, in that some methods return "self" and others a Collection - so I decided that this is good enough for now.
 We can discuss this at length!
 So, the model is responsible for loading the data and querying.